10 Frugal Habits That Can Save You Over $500 a Month

 DIY Repairs: Cut Home Maintenance Costs

-Skip calling a pro for easy fixes.
-Learn a few basics and keep that cash.
+Skip calling a pro for easy fixes when you can safely handle them yourself.
+A few basic skills keep more cash in your pocket.
 For how-to ideas, check This Old House or local workshops.
+Before you buy tools, skim our minimalist tool kit essentials.

 Fix Leaky Faucets

 Drips waste water and money.
-A quick cartridge swap can solve it.
+A simple cartridge swap or washer replacement can often solve it in under an hour.

 Patch Wall Holes